-Call us on to start planning your vacation to Okonjima, The Grand African Villa or take a look at our itineraries to Central Highlands
+Call us on to start planning your holiday to Okonjima, The Grand African Villa or take a look at our itineraries to Namibia

 The spacious main house has a lounge and dining area with a large open fireplace - lovely for those cooler winter evenings.
 The Villa is fully staffed and even has its own chef meaning that meal times and menus are completely flexible and can be arranged to suit the needs of each individual group.